 The decision to include a potential component unit in the District's reporting entity is based on several criteria, including legal standing, fiscal dependency, and financial accountability.
-Based on the application of these criteria, the following is a brief review of an entity included in the District's reporting entity within its Fiduciary funds:
+Based on the application of these criteria, the following is a brief review of an entity included in the District's reporting entity.
+For the fiscal year ended June 30, 2021, the District adopted provisions of GASB Statement No.84, Fiduciary Activities.
+The Statement establishes criteria for identifying fiduciary activities for accounting and reporting purposes.
+As a result of applying this guidance and due to the administrative involvement defined in paragraph 8b footnote 1 to GASB 84, the District accounts for the student organization funds within the general fund.